ceesem/refid2bib/README.md

 ## Format Detection

+Case does not matter for any reference.

 _DOI:_
     A doi needs to either start with `https://doi.org/` or have a leading `doi: ` (with or without the space).
 The id is taken to be everything after the slash of the URL or the space/colon.
-Case does not matter.
 For example,`doi: 10.1126/science.1260088` or `https://doi.org/10.1126/science.1260088`.

 _Biorxiv:_
     Biorxiv entries are detected if they start with a `biorxiv: ` (with or without the space) or have a DOI that corresponds to Biorxiv (i.e. a CSHL 10.1101 prefix and a purely numeric suffix).
 This mode adds eprint and eprinttype entries to the bibtex output, similar to ArXiv entries.
 For example, `biorxiv:376830` or `https://doi.org/10.1101/376830`.